 Mitch (Keith Aberdein) moves to Tongariro National Park to help wrangle wild horses threatening ecology and traffic.
 He meets Sara, who shares an obsession for a fabled silver horse.
 They clash with rangers and deer recovery guns-for-hire (Bruno Lawrence is the black-clad villain) determined to eradicate the horses, and a showdown on the Desert Plateau ensues.
 In the notoriously fraught production a stable of Kiwi acting legends perform a melange of western and freedom-on-the-range genre turns (with the conservationists oddly set up as the bad guys).

 I couldn’t make head or tail of what the story was.
-And I shot the bloody thing.– Director Derek Morton, Onfilm magazine, December 1985.
+And I shot the bloody thing.– Director Derek Morton in Onfilm magazine, December 1985

 Available to buy and rent from NZ Film On Demand